 Surface Water/Stormwater.
-The operations under Alternative 2 at Navy Barrigada would cause minor increase in impervious area, which would result in an associated relatively minor increase in stormwater discharge intensities and volume.
-Existing stormwater infrastructure or stormwater infrastructure improvements included as part of the proposed action would incorporate LID measures and BMPs to ensure stormwater retention would be consistent with local and federal requirements and thus minimize potential impacts to surface water quality.
-Stormwater flow paths would continue to mimic area topography.
+The operations under Alternative 2 at Navy Barrigada would result in minor increase in impervious area, which would result in an associated relatively minor increase in stormwater discharge intensities and volume.
+This increase would be minor and would be accommodated by stormwater infrastructure, and stormwater flow paths would continue to mimic area topography.
 Examples of stormwater infrastructure LID measures are described below.

-Alternative 2 at Navy Barrigada would incorporate LID into the final planning, design, and permitting of the stormwater runoff and drainage design, as described in detail in Section 4.2.2.1.
+Alternative 2 at Navy Barrigada would also include the incorporation of LID into the final planning, design, and permitting of the stormwater runoff and drainage design, as described in detail in Section 4.2.2.1.
 Selected IMPs would reduce flow peaks, intercept flows resulting from all levels of rainfall intensities, and provide water quality treatment.
 The combination of LID technologies and compliance with federal and GovGuam regulations would ensure that less than significant impacts to the storm drainage system and nearby receiving water bodies would result from Alternative 2.
 Alternative 2 would be conducted in accordance with all applicable orders, laws, and regulations, including the preparation and implementation of a SWPPP, SWMP, and SPCC Plan that would control runoff and minimize potential leaks and spills.
 Implementation of these protective measures would minimize potential impacts of runoff, spills, and leaks.
 Therefore, operations associated with Alternative 2 at Navy Barrigada would result in less than significant impacts to surface water.